abtion/guidelines/technical_practices/kick_off_meeting.md

 - Since last time
 - New faces around the table
 - “What have we been up to” (Abtion)
 - Any updates from Fraxx?
-(HV & CJ)
+(Client)

 - Identity design
   - First take on concept, look and feel (Abtion)

 - Development kick-off
-  - User stories (All, facilitated by Simone)
+  - User stories (All, facilitated by PM)
   - Shaping MVP
   - Prioritizing features
   - Identify mini-releases